jakelevi88hp/apex-agents/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Project Overview

+This project is an AI Agent Management System called Apex Agents Platform.
+It is built using Next.js 14 with the App Router, TypeScript, tRPC, PostgreSQL (Neon), and Pinecone.
+The platform includes various features such as agent management, AGI chat interface, analytics dashboard, workflow builder, settings management, and knowledge management with Pinecone.